segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Yes.
 The Chrome DOM is queried on runtime, so you can track dynamically generated elements like modals (for example) using the Visual Tagger.

-### Once the Visual Tagger supports properties, can I grab info from the data layer that’s not visually on the page?
+### Once the Visual Tagger supports properties, can I grab info from the data layer that's not visually on the page?

 In the short term, only information that is visually present on the page will be available for use in the Visual Tagger.
 We're considering implementing a data layer as part of our roadmap.